-From your initial consultation, pre-operative preparation and surgical procedure, to your compressive aftercare, our physicians and staff place your safety and satisfaction ahead of everything else.
+From your initial consultation, preoperative preparation, and surgical procedure to your compressive aftercare, our physicians and staff place your safety and satisfaction ahead of everything else.

-Kids often tease their peers without realizing how much they are hurting each others feelings.
-But comments, like “can you fly with those ears?”, are enough to send any youngster into hiding.
+Kids often tease their peers without realizing how much they are hurting each other’s feelings.
+But comments like, “can you fly with those ears?” are enough to send any youngster into hiding.

 Your surgeon will usually make an incision in the back of the ear.
 The cartilage is reshaped and bent back towards the head.
 Sometimes a piece of cartilage is removed to provide for a more natural fold.
 The head and ears are wrapped with a bulky bandage to help mold and protect the ears.
 The ears will be sore for a few days.
 Any discomfort can be controlled by pain medication prescribed by your surgeon.